mParticle/docs/src/pages/integrations/amc/event/index.md

 | `Adobe.PageName` | `string` | The value assigned to `pageName` in the payload sent to Adobe.
 If no value is passed for custom and commerce events, then `window.document.title` will be used.
 If no value is passed for `logPageView` calls, the event name passed to `logPageView` is used, otherwise `PageView` is sent.
 | `Adobe.LinkName` | `string` | The value assigned to the linkName parameter (`pev2`).
 If no value is passed, this will remain empty.

+## Calculated Attribute Support

+mParticle calculated attributes are supported for events.
+//If the integration also supports audience, modify to say that CA is supported for audiences and events.

+For more information, see [Calculated Attributes](/guides/platform-guide/calculated-attributes/overview).

 ## Configuration Settings

 | Setting Name |  Data Type    | Default Value  | Description |